Skip to main content

 Intermediate

 While federal laws like GINA provide a crucial shield, they represent a national standard.
 Many states have recognized the need for more explicit and stringent regulations, creating an additional layer of privacy defense tailored to their residents.
-These state-level statutes often address the nuances of consent and with greater specificity, moving beyond the federal baseline.
+These state-level statutes often address the nuances of consent and data security with greater specificity, moving beyond the federal baseline.

 GIPA’s architecture is built around the principle of explicit, informed consent.
 The law mandates that an organization must obtain written consent from an individual before it can collect, use, or store their genetic information.
 This consent document must clearly state the exact purpose for the data collection and specify how long the information will be retained.